emawind84/SelacoVR/README.md

-# GZDoom-VR
+# GZDoomVR
-Based on gz3doom http://rotatingpenguin.com/gz3doom/, OpenVr Doom https://github.com/Fishbiter/gz3doom and QuestZDoom https://github.com/DrBeef/QuestZDoom
+GZDoom fork for VR based on gz3doom http://rotatingpenguin.com/gz3doom/, OpenVr Doom https://github.com/Fishbiter/gz3doom and QuestZDoom https://github.com/DrBeef/QuestZDoom

-The aim of this fork is to update base GZDoom version.

 Built/tested on HP Reverb and Oculus Quest using Virtual Desktop but other VR setups should work as long they are compatible with OpenVR API.